MARCHING COMPASSES (cont'd)

 GAMMA

-PROFILE - GAMMA R.T., now GAMMA Műszaki R.T.
+GAMMA R.T. / GAMMA N.V., now GAMMA Műszaki R.T.
 (Reszveny Tarsasag, Gamma Technical Corp.) is a Hungarian Manufacturer (created 1920, located in Budapest, produces measuring instruments).
-GAMMA built probably in the 1930's this Hungarian version of Bézard's small compass model (without mirror).
+GAMMA built probably in the 1930's the Hungarian version of Bézard's small compass model (without mirror) as well as the German-written export version probably for Austria.

 See also the large Hungarian models made by MOM and generally marked with the code number of the factory: 41.